Javier di Gregorio

 Javier Eduardo di Gregorio Hoste (born 23 January 1977) is an Argentine-born Chilean former footballer who played as goalkeeper.
 His last club was Deportes Melipilla, in the age, Primera B de Chile (second-tier) member.

 He was member of Chile Olympic Team's 22-man squad which won a bronze medal in Sydney 2000 Olympic Games.

 Club career

 Early career

-Di Gregorio was born to Chilean parents in the city of Mendoza in Argentina's homologous province.
+Di Gregorio was born in the city of Mendoza in Argentina's homologous province.
 Then, he began his career in the football academy of Chilean giants Club Deportivo Universidad Católica.
-Nevertheless, he left Católica for join to Coquimbo Unido.
+Nevertheless, he left Católica for join to Deportes Antofagasta and next Coquimbo Unido under José Sulantay.

 In 2001, he was sent on loan to Club Deportivo Huachipato.
 Three years later, after the same number of seasons defending the Coquimbo's goal, he moved to Mexico to play for Nacional Tijuana during the first semester, and for Atlético Mexiquense in the second semester.

 Puerto Montt

 In 2005, after a frustrated spell in Mexico, he returned his country and signed for top-level team Deportes Puerto Montt.
 Nevertheless, on 25 July 2005, he alongside team were involved in a traffic accident when they were coming back by bus from Talca.
 He was the most damaged by the accident, having to face a six-month injury.
 His teammate, the Argentinian forward, Julio César Laffatigue, declared: "Thank God we are alive, because it was a terrible thing".